freenas/freenas-docs/userguide/services.rst

 :menuselection:`Services --> Rsync`
 is used to configure an rsync server when using rsync module mode.
 Refer to :ref:`Rsync Module Mode` for a configuration example.

+Depending upon how rsync is to be used, Rsync configuration may require configuration of any or all of the rsyncd daemon, rsync modules, and rsync tasks.
+Global parameters for the rsyncd daemon are specified in the rsyncd configuration screen which is accessed from :menuselection:`Services --> Rsync --> Configure Rsyncd`.
+Configuration settings to be used for specific kinds of Rsync tasks, known as "Rsync modules", can be defined and saved individually in the rsyncd modules screen, which is accessed from :menuselection:`Services --> Rsync --> Rsync Modules --> Add Rsync Module`.
+Execution of RSync activities by the %brand% server (called an "Rsync task") can be defined at
+:menuselection:`Tasks --> Rsync Tasks`.
+To synchronize data between two
+%brand% systems, create the rsync task on the rsync client.

 This section describes the configurable options for the :command:`rsyncd` service and rsync modules.